Kärcher Battery-powered spray extraction cleaner SE 3-18 Compact

-Cleaning deep into the fibres with maximum freedom of movement – the SE 3-18 Compact spray extraction cleaner cleans textile surfaces powerfully and, above all, so that they're residue-free.
-Thanks to the compact design, the device is not only easy to handle but can also be used when there's no power outlet nearby, thanks to the 18 V Kärcher Battery Power battery (not included in the scope of supply).
-This allows the vehicle interior to be cleaned in just 12 to 24 minutes.
-You thus remove dirt from car seats, floor mats and the boot as well as garden furniture and upholstery in an instant – just as powerfully as with our corded spray extraction cleaners.
-The long and flexible suction hose with built-in detergent hose also guarantees great convenience and flexibility, even in hard-to-reach spaces.
-Even after cleaning, the spray extraction cleaner will impress you with its hygienic flush function, which removes dirt from the device and hose, and thus prevents bacteria and odour formation.
-Totally in line with the motto of 'clean vehicle, clean cleaning device'.
+Cleaning deep into the fibers with maximum freedom of movement – the SE 3-18 Compact spray extractor cleans textile surfaces powerfully and, above all, so that they're residue-free.
+Thanks to the compact design, the device is not only handy but can also be used when there's no power outlet nearby, due to the 18 V Battery Power battery (sold separately).
+This allows a vehicle interior to be cleaned in just 12 to 24 minutes.
+You thus remove dirt from car seats, floor mats and the trunk, as well as from garden furniture and upholstery inside your home – just as powerfully as with our corded spray extraction cleaners.
+The long and flexible suction hose with an inside cleaning agent hose also guarantees great convenience and flexibility, even in difficult-to-access places.
+Even after cleaning, the spray extraction cleaner will impress you with its hygienic flush function, which removes dirt from the device and hose, and thus prevents bacteria and odor buildup.
+WARNING: This product can expose you to chemicals includinglead and Diisononyl phthalate, which areknown to the State of California to cause cancer.
+For more information go to www.P65Warnings.ca.gov .

 Features and benefits

-18 V Kärcher Battery Power exchangeable battery (not included as standard in scope of supply)Maximum freedom of movement thanks to work independent of the power supply.
+18 V Kärcher Battery Power exchangeable battery (sold separately)Maximum freedom of movement thanks to no cords.
 Compatible with all devices on the 18 V Kärcher Battery Power battery platform.

 Hygienic flush functionAfter cleaning, the device is cleaned using the flush function.
-This removes any residual dirt and avoids unpleasant odours from the build-up of bacteria.
+This removes any residual dirt and avoids unpleasant odors from the build-up of bacteria.
 Enables immediate storage of the clean device.

 Convenient 2-in-1 hose